Budgeting for children with disability, autism or other additional needs: things to think about

 Looking carefully at your financial situation will put you in a good position to make sure you have enough money to cover your costs and avoid debt.

-When you’re thinking about anything to do with money, keep in mind that budgets can be really helpful.
+When you’re thinking about anything to do with money, keep in mind that budgets can really help.
 Start by keeping track of what you spend on different types of expenses for a few weeks – you might be surprised to see where your money is going.

 Making the system work for you